abilops/acme-tiny/README.md

 `acme_tiny.py`.
 It must contain the path to a script which can add/remove a TXT record `_acme-challenge.yoursite.com` on your DNS server.
-The script must have the following signature: `dns_script (--add|--remove) --domain DOMAIN -txtrecord TXTRECORD`.
+The script must have the following signature: `dns_script (--add|--remove) --domain DOMAIN --txtrecord TXTRECORD`.
 Example: `dns_script --add --domain yoursite.com --txtrecord qLSh85v2W8MFIUWrCbx27FZM_LIfq6qvK5ulrowoxAA`.
 Your script should sleep after adding the TXT record for however long it requires for the DNS changes to propagate.
 For example 15 minutes should be safe in most cases.